natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 &nbsp;

 Knowing this and adding a small disclaimer into my contracts protects me from being pushed towards doing extra work I would usually charge for--and in fact it even lets me charge for it instead\!
-Plus, it helps get your clients a bit more organized and focused on the final outcome instead of "seeing how it goes".&nbsp;
+Plus, it helps get your clients a bit more organized before you jump into a project instead of "seeing how it goes" AKA clients not having any content ready for months or wanting complete re-designs of pages you spend hours building.&nbsp;

 &nbsp;